mateuszmarkowski/jQuery-Seat-Charts/README.md

 	}

 Labels will be displayed over seats, so if you don't want any labels, just return an empty string.

+Sometimes it can be really hard to generate labels you want with getLabel, so now it's possible to specify custom labels per each seat.
+Please take a look at the map section.

 **left**